kvandermast/gruntr-vault-client/README.md

 Hashicorp Vault offers a large toolset of services, with the transit one being one of the most versatile ones around.

+# Running the Vault docker image

+In the folder `vault-mockup-docker-compose`, you can find a docker-compose definition that you can start to have a local Vault running.

+> It is exposed over port `8201` instead of the classic `8200` port;

+There is also a `start.sh` script in the `scripts` folder, this creates a transit engine with a different algorithm.